handtrixx/dolf/README.md

 # DOLF
-Dosbox-X for Wolf
+Dosbox-X (MS-DOS) for Wolf

 ## What is it?
 This projects provides a dosbox-x docker image to be used by the amazing Wolf project.

 ## Why?
-I want to be able to run my MS-DOS, WIN 3.1 and WIN 98 SE discs inside Wolf, e.g., to directly jump into my desktop.
+I want to be able to run my MS-DOS discs inside Wolf, e.g., to directly jump into the command line and have a GUI to switch images etc.
-Also Dosbox-X is not available in Retroarch but provides much more functionality then the original Dosbox.
+Also Dosbox-X is not available in Retroarch but provides much more functionality then the original Dosbox, like the GUI.

 ## Quickstart
-Dolf tries to make you start of MS-DOS, WIN 3.X or WIN 98 as easy as possible.
+Dolf tries to make you start of MS-DOS as easy as possible.
-But caused by legal restrictions, I am not allowed to preinstall WIN 3.X or WIN 98 for you.
-If you want to use these operating systems, you either have to create image files from the installation discs you still have, or can maybe find them at a location like archive.org.
+If you are missing images of your games/applications, you either have to create image files from the installation discs you still have, or can maybe find them at a location like archive.org.
-Sames goes for the license key for installation of WIN98.

 ### MS-DOS
 After follwing this you will get a virtual PC with: